 Now the hunting is getting pretty tough.
 Most all of the does are bred now.
 Bucks are more worried about filling their guts than they are chasing women.
 It's getting pretty hard to catch a careless buck on its feet.
 However, the second rut is near, and that means bucks making mistakes once again.

-During this phase, mature does that were not bred during the first rut, will cycle through 28 days after their first one.
+During this phase, mature does that were not bred during the first rut will cycle through 28 days after their first cycle.
 Also, doe fawns that reach the weight requirement to become sexually mature will also enter estrus.
-Granted, for doe fawns, that could happen at any time during the late season if adequate food sources are available.
+For doe fawns, that could happen at any time during the late season if adequate food sources are available.